MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

             include it in this repository.

 **Step #3 Adhere stock to the Carvera Bed**
-IMPORTANT: Use the Automatic Tool Changer (ATC)
+IMPORTANT: Use the side of the Automatic Tool Changer (ATC) as a make-shift straight edge to properly align your stock.
+- Next, use double-sided tape or masking tape/liquid adhesive to affix your stock to the bed.
+        NOTE: This How-To will not go into depth on specific adhering methods.
+However, a separate file will be created to explore the results of different adhering methods.